Test in production without watermarks.

 End Namespace

 The Print Method allows us to print the PDF file silently without opening any print dialog.
-After passing the file name in the Print method, it will load the printing PDF files into the object and send the file to the default printer.
-Now the printer will be printing PDF documents.
-The print object allows us to pass two types of parameters, one is the filename or file byte array for printing PDF files using the default print settings, and the second is the PrintSetting parameter, in which we are able to specify the printer settings such as Page size, Paper Orientation as Portrait or Landscape orientation, Printer name, Paper Margin, print multiple copies using NumberofCopies setting, etc.,
+After passing the file name in the Print method, it loads the printing PDF files into the object and sends the file to the default printer.
+Now the printer will print the PDF documents.
+The print object allows us to pass two types of parameters: one is the filename or file byte array for printing PDF files using the default print settings, and the second is the PrintSetting parameter, in which we are able to specify the printer settings such as Page size, Paper Orientation as Portrait or Landscape orientation, Printer name, Paper Margin, print multiple copies using NumberOfCopies setting, etc.

-If we don't want to print the document silently, we can print PDF files using another method called ShowPrintDialog which will open the print dialog menu and allow us to select the printer options.
+If we don't want to print the document silently, we can print PDF files using another method called ShowPrintDialog which opens the print dialog menu and allows us to select the printer options.
 To learn more about the IronPrint code, please refer to the code examples page.

-In summary, the IronPrint is a monument to the strength of accessibility and knowledge sharing in the digital era.
-The IronPrint is an invaluable resource for scholars, hobbyists, and students alike, with its extensive collection of printed works covering a wide range of topics, genres, and languages.
+In summary, IronPrint is a testament to the power of accessibility and knowledge sharing in the digital era.
+IronPrint is an invaluable resource for scholars, hobbyists, and students alike, with its extensive collection of printed works covering a wide range of topics, genres, and languages.
 Through the adoption of technology and the digitization of its collections, IronPrint has made these invaluable resources accessible to a worldwide audience, dismantling informational boundaries and promoting learning and exploration on a scale never before achievable.
-A beacon of enlightenment, the IronPrint preserves the past, enhances the present, and encourages future generations to discover the glories of human creativity and knowledge even as society changes.
+A beacon of enlightenment, IronPrint preserves the past, enhances the present, and encourages future generations to discover the glories of human creativity and knowledge even as society changes.

 The cost-effective development edition of IronPrint is available for free trial to find out more about the price.
 To know more about other Iron Software products, please check their website.